x509-hbs/draft-x509-shbs/draft-gazdag-x509-shbs.md

 See [SP800208] and [RFC8554] for more information on the contents and format of an HSS public key.
-Note that the single-tree signature scheme LMS is instantiated as HSS with level L=1.
+Note that the single-tree signature scheme LMS is instantiated as HSS with number of levels being equal to 1.

 ##  XMSS Public Keys